Lednerb/bilberry-hugo-theme/v4-README.md

 ### Keyboard Shortcuts

-Type `s` to open the navigation bar and set focus to the search input field.
+Type `s` to open the navigation bar and set the focus to the search input field.
 To remove focus, press the `Esc` key.

 ### Reposted Article/Duplicated Content